biocorecrg/interproscan_docker/README.md

 Container recipes for building [Interproscan](https://interproscan-docs.readthedocs.io).
 Both [Docker](https://www.docker.com/) and [Singularity](https://singularity.hpcng.org/) versions are provided (the latter recomended).

 * If you want to use Interproscan external privative software, these programs must be obtained first with granted academic permissions.
     * [SignalP](http://www.cbs.dtu.dk/services/SignalP/) ```signalp-4.1b.Linux.tar.Z```
     * [TMHMM](http://www.cbs.dtu.dk/services/TMHMM/) ```tmhmm-2.0c.Linux.tar.gz```
     * [Phobious](https://phobius.sbc.su.se/) ```phobius101_linux.tar.gz```
         * Regarding phobius: https://www.biostars.org/p/238642/
     * Keep in mind that some other modifications are also needed in those programs above in advance, e. g., replacing ```/usr/bin/perl``` for ```/usr/bin/env perl```

 Last software package versions of Interproscan include the whole data by default.
 For container performance and distribution, we don't keep Interproscan data directory in the container and we replace it for a symbolic link / volume pointing to a defined location in our HPC storage by using build argument ```IPSCAN_DATA```.

 It is important to ensure that program and data versions match and that this is adequately reflected in ```interproscan.properties``` or ```interproscan.open.properties``` files.
 Otherwise Interproscan is not likely to work.

-Building with Singularity:
+## Building from Docker recipes

+    # With privative software
+    docker build --build-arg IPSCAN_DATA=/path/to/5.48-83.0 -t iprscan:5.48-83.0 -f Dockerfile .
+    sudo singularity build iprscan-5.48-83.0.sif docker-daemon://iprscan:5.48-83.0
+    # Without privative software
+    docker build --build-arg IPSCAN_DATA=/path/to/5.48-83.0 -t iprscan-open:5.48-83.0 -f Dockerfile.open .
+    sudo singularity build iprscan-5.48-83.0.open.sif docker-daemon://iprscan-open:5.48-83.0

+## Building from Singularity recipes

+**As commented above, you need to adapt Singularity recipes first and change ```IPSCAN_DATA``` to fit your system.**

     # With privative software
     sudo singularity build iprscan-5.48-83.0.sif Singularity